Bug report #3432

 But I still think, there is a conflict with Sqlanywhere's license.

-#4 Updated by Paolo Cavallini about 13 years ago
+#4 Updated by Paolo Cavallini over 13 years ago

 Can anyone confirm this?
 Is so, I think we should drop SQLAnywhere support before releasing 1.7

-#5 Updated by Volker Fröhlich about 13 years ago
+#5 Updated by Volker Fröhlich over 13 years ago

 libpal's version in Trunk is also GPLv3+, according to the headers.